-OBD II has been required on all new vehicles sold in the United States since model year 1996, including all imports.
+OBD II has been required on all new passenger cars and light trucks sold in the United States since model year 1996, including all imports.
 OBD II is a very powerful diagnostic system that can give technicians a greater insight into what is actually happening within the engine control system.

 Early OBD II systems first began to appear on a few 1994 models, including the Lexus ES300, Toyota Camry 1MZ-FE 3.0L V6 and T100 pickup 3RZ-FE 2.7L four, plus a number of Audi, Mercedes-Benz, Volkswagen and Volvo models.
 In 1995, more models were added including the Nissan Maxima and 240SX.
 Some of these early systems are not fully OBD II compliant, meaning they may not set codes or turn on the Check Engine light for misfires, catalytic converter problems or fuel vapor leaks.

-Unlike earlier OBD systems that set a diagnostic trouble code (DTC) when a sensor circuit shorts, opens or reads out of range, OBD II will set codes if a fault exists that may cause emissions to rise.
+Unlike earlier OBD systems that only set a diagnostic trouble code (DTC) when a sensor circuit experienced a gross failure such as a short, open or over voltage, OBD II sets codes if a fault has the potential of causing emissions to rise.
 OBD II is primarily emissions-driven and will set codes anytime vehicle emissions exceed the federal limit by 1.5 times.
 It also will set codes if there is a gross sensor failure, but some types of sensor problems will not always trigger a code.
-Consequently, the Check Engine Light on an OBD II-equipped vehicle may come on when there is no apparent driveability problem, or it may not come on even though a vehicle is experiencing a noticeable driveability problem.
+Consequently, the Check Engine Light on an OBD II-equipped vehicle may come on when there is no apparent drivability problem, or it may not come on even though a vehicle is experiencing a noticeable drivability problem.

 The determining factor as to whether or not the Check Engine light comes on is usually the effect on emissions.
-In many instances, emissions can be held in check, despite a faulty sensor, by adjusting fuel trim, which the engiencomptuer does automatically.
-So as long as emissions can be kept below the limit, the OBD II system may have no reason to turn on the Check Engine Light.
+In many instances, emissions can be held in check, despite a faulty sensor, by adjusting fuel trim, which the engine computer does automatically.
+So as long as emissions remain under the legal limit, the Check Engine Light usually remains off.

 The "Malfunction Indicator Lamp" (MIL), which may be labeled "Check Engine" or "Service Engine Soon" or an ISO symbol of an engine with the word "Check" in the middle, alerts the driver when an emissions problem occurs.